TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingTcemain/Index.rst

 will create "page 2" first and then "page 1" so the "expected order" is preserved.

+To insert a record after a given record, set the other record's negative `uid` as `pid` in the new record you're setting as data.

 Apart from this line 6 will send a "signal" that the page tree should be updated at the earliest occasion possible.
 Finally, the cache for all pages is cleared in line 7.